ronaldl29/fishing-information/README.md

 feed that comes right out of the box.
 This system is still in beta.
 Built on Node.js and MongoDB.
 Uses a customized version of Bulma CSS for stylesheets.

 # To-Do List #
-1. Remove font awesome dependency and switch to SVG icons...
-10%
+1. ~~Remove font awesome dependency and switch to SVG icons...~~ Completed
 2. Create admin panel...
 5%
 3. Clean up CSS for faster pageload...
 Not yet started
 4. Change name of "Catch" model to fix reserved name issue...
 Not yet started